Greedy maximal independent sets via local limits: Introduction

 \begin{theorem} Let $(U,\rho)$ be a simple multitype branching process with finite or countable type set $T$, root distribution $\dot\mu$ and offspring distributions $\mu^{k\to j}$.
 For every $x\in[0,1]$ and $k,j\in T$ let $\mu^{k\to j}_x=\bin(\mu^{k\to j},x)$ denote the distribution of the number of children of type $j$ of a node of type $k$ with random label at most $x$.
 Then,

 where $\{y_k\}_{k\in T}$ is a solution to the following system of ODEs:

 \end{theorem}

 We call \eqref{eq:fundamental} the \defn{fundamental system of ODEs} of the branching process $(U,\rho$).
 While this system of ODEs may seem complicated, in many important cases it reduces to a fairly simple system, as we will demonstrate in \cref{sec:applications}.
-In particular, the proof of \cref{thm:de} implies that a solution to \eqref{eq:fundamental} exists, and in the presented applications it will be unique.
-In the cases where $(U,\rho)$ is either a single type branching process or a random tree with \iid{} degrees, we provide an easy probability generating function tool that may be used to ``skip'' solving \eqref{eq:fundamental}.
+In particular, the proof of \cref{thm:de} implies that a solution to \eqref{eq:fundamental} exists, and in the presented applications, it will be unique.
+In the cases where $(U,\rho)$ is either a single type branching process or a random tree with \iid{} degrees, we provide an easy probability generating function tool that may be used to ``skip'' solving~\eqref{eq:fundamental}.
 This is described in \cref{sec:pgf}.
 We mention that a somewhat related, but apparently less applicable statement, providing differential equations for the occupancy probability of a given vertex in bounded degree graphs, appears in~\cite{PS05}.

-\begin{remark*} The proof of \cref{thm:de} actually yields a stronger statement.
-Replacing $y_k(1)$ with $y_k(x)$ in the RHS of \eqref{eq:iota}, the obtained quantity is the probability that the root is occupied ``at time $x$'', namely, when vertices whose label is above $x$ are ignored. \end{remark*}
+Observe that the proof of \cref{thm:de} actually yields a stronger result.
+Replacing $y_k(1)$ with $y_k(x)$ in the RHS of \eqref{eq:iota}, the obtained quantity is the probability that the root is occupied ``at time $x$'', namely, when vertices whose label is above $x$ are ignored.